 f.
 Upon closing out the CR and file, a letter notifying the customer of satisfactory completion and approval of the self-help project will be issued (Attachment D).

 6. Unsatisfactory or Unapproved Work

 Self-help projects accomplished without approval and/or that fail to meet university standards or building codes will be brought to the attention of the appropriate vice president.
-Action will be taken according to the Assistant Vice President for Operations instructions.
+Action will be taken according to the Associate Vice President for Operations' instructions.
 Removal of unsatisfactory work would be at the department's expense.

 a.
 Self-help projects will be assessed a 4 percent management fee.
 This fee covers the time and labor spent by BMC and Engineering Services staff overseeing the project.